brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/ssh.md

 You can type `yes` and press return.
 On subsequent logins you should not see this message.

-{{% /alert %}}

 You will then  be prompted for your password.

 {{< alert note >}}
-Note nothing will show up on the screen when you type in your password, just type it in and press enter.
+Note nothing will show up on the screen as you type in your password.
+Just type it in and press enter.

 {{</ alert >}}